mrazomej/phd/src/chapter_02/section_02_abstract.md

 captures the induction profiles of these strains but also enables us to derive analytic expressions for key properties such as the dynamic range and
 $[EC_{50}]$.
-Finally, we derive an expression for the free energy of allosteric repressors which enables us to collapse our experimental data onto a single master curve that captures the diverse phenomenology of the induction profiles.
+Finally, we derive an expression for the free energy of allosteric repressors, which enables us to collapse our experimental data onto a single master curve that captures the diverse phenomenology of the induction profiles.